Clara Durodié is a technology strategist specializing in the business and governance of artificial intelligence (AI) in financial services.

 Clara is a frequent presenter at leading conferences around the globe, including SIBOS, Money 2020, Innovate Finance Global Summit, AI World and at London Business School where she addressed an audience from leading universities around the world such as Harvard, Stanford, MIT and Cambridge.
 She has been invited as guest lecturer by leading universities like the University of Oxford’s Executive MBA.
 London Business School and Massachusetts Institute of Technology.
 Clara was also invited to teach at the Oxford Artificial Intelligence course, organised by the University of Oxford.

-In 2015, Clara started scoping the research for her PhD which sits at the intersection of neuroscience, artificial intelligence and asset management.
-Her focus is on how episodic memory informs how people save and invest.
+Her academic interest sits at the intersection of neuroscience, artificial intelligence and financial services.
+Her focus is on how episodic memory informs how people spend, save and invest.
 In her corporate life, Clara served in leadership roles in European asset and wealth management in the UK, Switzerland and Luxembourg.

 Clara is a member of the Chartered Institute for Securities and Investment (UK), has a Certificate in Investment Management (UK) and holds a Master’s degree from the University of Oxford.